 With summer not far away, this is the perfect time to do a variety of jobs around the garden before the heat hits.
 Invest the time and energy now so your yard will be ready for entertaining and other summer activities.

 It might sound a bit daunting, but if you schedule time for yourself each week to get things done, you’ll soon get through everything you need to.
 No matter the size of your yard or where you live, there are several tasks to put on your to-do list.

 Clean and Service Equipment

-If you didn’t clean or adequately store your gardening equipment (rakes, secateurs, shears and the like) before winter, your tools will need some attention.
-You may need to sharpen some items and clean, sand and oil wooden handles and other pieces.
+If you didn’t clean or adequately store your gardening equipment (rakes, secateurs, shears, and the like) before winter, your tools will need some attention.
+You may need to learn how to sharpen shears, clean, sand, and oil the wooden handles and or the other pieces.